-Company Name: Bluefield Partners LLP: registered number: OC348071
+Company Name: Bluefield Partners Limited Liability Partnership registered number OC348071

 The Company is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.
 This Privacy Notice summaries your rights and our responsibilities to you.
 Further details can be found in the Data Protection Policy for Applicants, Employees, Workers and Contractors.